SAPSAR1812/Team_Abhiyaan_Application/README.md

 Why I want to join the team:
 ----------------------------
-The thrill of building and designing something that yield tangible results and practical applications in the near future.
+To experience the thrill of building and designing something that yields tangible results and practical applications in the near future.
 It would be sad if I completed four years of engineering without ever building a robot or drone.
 Also, I would get to interact and learn from peeps who love to innovate and design the future.
-Specifically, Abhiyaan delves into the world of autonomous systems and that is a field I am greatly interested in.
+Abhiyaan, specifically, delves into the world of autonomous systems and that is a field I am greatly interested in.
 Competitions would be the cherry on the top.

 Relevant Courses: